-No less than 100% of par, no oral bid and no bid for less than all of the Bonds described in this Notice, will be considered.
-The Bonds are expected to be awarded no later than 4:00 p.m. prevailing Eastern time on October 14, 2015.
+No bid less than 100% of par and no bid greater than 110% of par, no oral bid and no bid for less than all of the Bonds described in this Notice, will be considered.
+The Bonds are expected to be awarded no later than 4:00 p.m. prevailing Eastern time on November 10, 2015.
 All proposals shall remain firm until the time of award.

-Bidders are requested to name the interest rate or rates in multiples of $^{1}/8$ or $^{1}/20$ of 1% and the highest rate may not exceed the lowest rate by more than 3%.
-For maturities from 2026 through 2045, inclusive, no interest rate may be bid that is lower than the interest rate in the immediately preceding year (i.e. interest rates must ascend or remain level from a base year of 2025).
+Bidders are requested to name the interest rate or rates in multiples of /8 or /20 of 1% and the highest rate may not exceed the lowest rate by more than 3%.
 A zero rate may not be named.
 No Bond shall bear more than one rate of interest which rate shall be uniform for the life of the Bond.